In short, it depends on who you're asking.

 - Increase in traffic tied back to affiliate promotions and activities

-These are just a few ways brands evaluate incremental actions within their programmes.
-The key point is that it’s ultimately up to the brand to determine what action/actions they deem incremental.
+These are just a few ways brands evaluate incremental actions within their programs.
+The key point is that it's ultimately up to the brand to determine what action/actions they deem incremental.

 Once that's decided, that definition can be used to set incrementality goals, track efforts, allocate spend towards those actions and even reduce spend in areas that don't meet that criteria.

-Establishing what incrementality means for your affiliate programme starts with asking the right questions.
-Here are a few we ask to our clients to help them define incrementality for their affiliate programme:
+Establishing what incrementality means for your affiliate program starts with asking the right questions.
+Here are a few we ask to our clients to help them define incrementality for their affiliate program: